fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

 - `[ALLOCATED_PE]` should be equal to `[TOTAL_PE]`
 - `Free PE / Size` should be `0 / 0`

-We can also check the disk usage again:
+We can also recheck the disk usage:

 ```sh
 df -h
 ```

 The storage mounted on `/` should've increased.
-The usage in percent should have been decreased depending on how much storage you added.
+The percentage usage should have been decreased depending on how much storage you added.
 Keep in mind your numbers will be different:

 ```text
 Filesystem                         Size  Used Avail Use% Mounted on